 The sixth floor

 We also wandered up to the sixth floor.
-This floor houses an infinity pool and deck, a bar/lounge, a gym and the Spa (opening in 2019).
+This floor houses an infinity pool and deck, a bar/lounge, a gym and the Ur Spa.
 It’s a beautiful, airy space and I especially loved the cocoon-like furniture.
 The gym is well-equipped but the pool is quite small.

 We spent the rest of the morning strolling around the KLCC district – the Twin Towers and Suria Mall are about a ten-minute walk away.
 There’s an underground tunnel that links the KLCC Convention Centre and Suria Mall, and an overhead (air-conditioned) pedestrian walkway from the Convention Centre to the Pavilion Mall for those who prefer to avoid the sun.